-Bighorn Valley Health Center (BVHC) and St. Labre Indian School have partnered to create a school-based health center offering medical and behavioral health services on the school campus in Ashland, Montana, with support from a 2015 Montana Healthcare Foundation grant.
+Bighorn Valley Health Center (BVHC) and St. Labre Indian School have partnered to create a school-based health center offering medical and behavioral health services on the school campus in Ashland, Montana, with support from a 2015 MHCF grant.
 The health center will not only provide services for students, but also for the school’s staff, teachers, and members of the surrounding community.

 St. Labre Indian School is a private Catholic school founded in 1884 that serves students from the Crow and Northern Cheyenne Indian Reservations.
 The school provides pre-k through high school education for 750 students on three campuses in Southeastern Montana.
 The largest campus is in the remote rural town of Ashland, Montana at the edge of the Northern Cheyenne Reservation.
 This campus serves nearly 450 students and offers dormitory housing for children with difficult home situations.